davidmolina/davidmolina.github.io/resume.md

 *[Infantry Officer Basic Course](http://www.benning.army.mil/infantry/199th/ibolc/) - Fort Benning, Georgia, 2005*

 I spent summer 2005 living half the time in the Georgia woods planning, rehearsing and executing military training operations from across the country and Middle East.
-When not in the field, we spent time in garrison refinining our OPORD writing skills.
+When not in the field, we spent time in garrison refining our OPORD writing skills.
 Every morning we'd run 5ks to, *"When my granny was 91"* and *"C-130 Rolling Down the Strip."*

 # Oregon State University
 *BA, Political Science - Corvallis, Oregon, 2001 to 2004*